zoharbabin/ffmpeg-build-macosx/README.md

 build-ffmpeg-mac
 ==========

+This is a forked/modified script from the excellent original at https://github.com/markus-perl/ffmpeg-build-script

-This build script provides an easy way to build ffmpeg on OSX and Linux with non-free codecs included.
+The original build script provides an easy way to build ffmpeg on OSX and Linux with non-free codecs included.
+I added the frei0r plugins (for doing fisheye removal on cameras like GoPro, Mobius, etc.) and Freetype (for doing text overlays).

 Requirements OSX